-The gastrointestinal tract consists of a tube that runs from the mouth to the anus.
-Its function is to digest food and absorb nutrients into the body.
 The stomach is a dilated part of the GI tract that produces acid, which helps with initial breakdown of proteins.
 The small intestine extends from the stomach to the colon and serves to further breakdown food into absorbable nutrients.
 The colon is the reservoir for stool, serves as a water absorber, and is the site for production of certain vitamins by bacteria.
 The colon has a larger diameter than the small intestine, therefore foreign bodies located in the colon usually can be passed with bowel movements.

 An abdominal exploratory is a surgery in which an incision is made into the abdomen to examine the internal organs.
 Reasons to perform such a surgery are to remove tumors, remove foreign objects from the stomach or intestine and to collect biopsies from internal organs.